The Macquarie campus is a mix of built precincts, curated landscapes, recreational spaces and remnant or re-established bushland.

 We continue to replenish the native groves when the original plantings reach end of life.
 These days, planting considers species that are geographically appropriate both in terms of being tolerant of the climates found further north in the state, and also ecologically in-keeping with the flora of our area and visiting wildlife.

 Australia’s well known drought cycles are liable to gain intensity in a warming climate.
-Our legacy of drought-adapted native plantings and surviving remnants should serve us well in the coming years.
+Our legacy of drought-adapted native plantings and surviving remnants minimises water usage and should serve us well in the coming years.

 The Vegetation Management Plan and Landscape Management Plan embody the university’s current policy approach to making the landscape resilient against invasive species.